VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v62
+## Changed in v63

-* Prime caches so that the first map open won't be missing data (you may have occasionally noticed points that didn't know whether there was transmog needed until you reopened the map...)
+* NPCs with no loot will no longer get the transmog-notable icon
+* Fix an error that could occur when adding loot to Blizzard vignette icons